uonyekwuluje/uonyekwuluje.github.io/_posts/2020-01-19-aks-acr-cluster.md

 ```
 <hr>

+## **Terraform Implementation**
+Besides using the azcli tool, you can also create your cluster using other means.
+One of the tools I love is terraform.
+Click [AKS,ACR Terraform](https://github.com/uonyekwuluje/aks-acr-project/tree/master/Terraform) for more details

 ## **Cluster Tear Down**
 Well, cloud resource(s) costs money.
 Remember to tear the environment down when you are through.